nitsanavni/typist.nvim/plan.md

 # Done

+- [x] support executing scripts as part of file expansion
 - [x] key map to TypistApprove
 - [x] key map to trigger typist
 - [x] TypistApprove - close the tab after saving, and show toast to user